tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-SARS-COV-2-Pandemic-(-Part-1:-Gearing-Up).md

 An Infection by a virus, right from the point of finding a host, to the point of either killing the host, or leaving it to create more copies of itself while the host dies slowly, involves majorly six steps.

-These differ in the specifics based on the virus.
+These differ in some details based on the virus.
+But the fundamentals remain the same.
+Let's dive in!